gocloudwave/OpSus_WindowsReboot/README.md

 # Reboot Windows VMs with specified order

-Takes a CSV file as input.
 Use a hypervisor to connect to Windows machines.
-Store Windows services details, issue power-off command, wait until all systems are powered off, start systems based on priority from CSV, and ensure services are back to their original state before moving to the next system.
+Store Windows services details, issue power-off command, wait until all systems are powered off, start systems based on priority from VMware tagging, and ensure services are back to their original state before moving to the next system.
 The script will shutdown all servers within a stage before booting the servers up again.
 _NOTE: Current script only supports VMware._